 (back to the list of questions)

 This isn’t a new debate.
 For years, the costs and benefits of plastic recycling have been looked at for example.
-It comes down to how much it costs to collect, transport, sort, break down, and reform into new products.
+It comes down to how much it costs to collect, transport, sort, break down and reform into new products.
 It also involves the supply and demand of materials.
 It is cheaper in many cases for a petrochemical company to make virgin plastic from oil than it is to use recycled material to create products.

 (back to the list of questions)

 The short answer is yes!
 Recycling can reduce your operating costs.
 You’ll generate less trash which means dumpsters take longer to fill up.
 They won’t need to be emptied as often meaning lower waste disposal bills.
 Recycling elevates your company’s image and improves your Environmental, Social, Governance (ESG) rating.
 Major Wall Street companies are now tracking investor behavior related to a company’s environmental impact.
-Implementing a program in your office can be easy, fun, and helps your bottom line.
+Implementing a program in your office can be easy, efficient and helps your bottom line.

 (back to the list of questions)

 Single-stream recycling is easy on the consumer.
 Everything gets put into one recycling bin that gets emptied.
 The materials are mixed together meaning it takes longer to sort and therefore costs more money.
 It often results in contamination resulting in lower prices for the material and much of it is sent to the landfill.
+The companies RoadRunner works with do offer single-stream recycling if that is what a customer wants, however.

 (back to the list of questions)

-This isn’t an exhaustive list and the best advice is to check with your local municipality, borough, city, or town to find out what is and what is not recycled where you live.
+This isn’t an exhaustive list and the best advice is to check with your local municipality, borough, city or town to find out what is and what is not recycled where you live.
 Additionally, just because your recycling program doesn’t accept an item doesn’t mean it can’t be recycled.
-You may have to find a specialized facility, drop-off location, or event near you.
+You may have to find a specialized facility, drop-off location or event near you.

 Here are items that are widely accepted in recycling programs: